Wednesday, May 31, 2017

 Saturday, May 27, 2017

-This started out as a radish torte recipe that I found in a magazine but I could not find the radish variety I wanted to use for the tart (watermelon).
+This started out as a radish tart recipe originally found in a magazine but I could not find the radish variety I wanted to use for the tart (watermelon).
 Then I saw these gawgeous golden beets in the market and made up my own recipe.

 The original recipe called for store bought pie crust.
 I made my own whole wheat version.
 I added feta and tarragon to the egg-based filling.